 Literacy Rate of Women

 According to Census 2011, the population of women in the country is 58.74 crore.
 India’s literacy rate is 73 percent.
 The literacy rate of women is 64.60 percent.
 Also, the figure of female literacy in Rajasthan is only 52.10 percent.
 However, there is a change in the statistics of girl child education.
 There was an increase in 2018 but the official base year is 2011 only.
 Despite the social changes, currently there is variation in the status of child sex ratio in the country.
-Even today, a large population in the country is engrossed in the ideology of wanting to have a son.
+Even today, a large population in the country remains engrossed in the ideology of desiring to have a son.
 It is ironic that even in 2019, we have not been completely successful in changing the ideology.

 Healthy States, Progressive India